-It is very important to have at least 5-6 hours of uninterrupted sleep for your body to function effectively.
-But this may seem impossible after the first few months of your baby’s birth as you may have to keep waking up at night to feed, change, or simply soothe your crying baby.
+Having at least 5-6 hours of uninterrupted sleep is very important for your body to function effectively.
+But this may seem impossible after the first few months of your baby’s birth as you may have to keep waking up at night to feed, change, or soothe your crying baby.
 This may hamper your sleep and lead to extreme fatigue.

 2. Not Eating Properly

-A breastfeeding mom not only needs extra calories but these calories should come from healthy food items, such as fresh fruits, vegetables, dairy, meat, etc. and not from unhealthy and junk food items.
-This is because food with more sugar and fat may not only provide insufficient nutrition, but they may make you feel more sluggish.
+A breastfeeding mom needs extra calories and should come from healthy food items, such as fresh fruits, vegetables, dairy, meat, etc. and not from unhealthy and junk food items.
+This is because food with more sugar and fat may provide insufficient nutrition and make you feel more sluggish.

-If you are experiencing extreme tiredness and fatigue, then the reason could be anaemia too.
-This is because you may lose blood due to childbirth, which may make you more susceptible to anaemia.
+If you are experiencing extreme tiredness and fatigue, the reason could also be anaemia.
+You may lose blood due to childbirth, making you more susceptible to anaemia.
 You may need to add iron supplements to your diet to overcome your iron deficiency.

 4. Thyroid Issues